 If you have more time on your hands, you could easily spend one to two hours marveling at the historical masterpieces.
 Other nearby attractions to check out include the Museum of Literature Ireland and the Irish Famine Exhibition in Stephen’s Green Shopping Center.

-Tip: As the Little Museum of Dublin is filled with wonderful things to discover, most tours sell out quickly.
-So, it’s best to pre-book your tickets.
+Tip: As the Little Museum of Dublin is filled with wonderful things to discover, most tours sell out quickly, so it’s best to pre-book your tickets.

-12. Visit Guinness Storehouse
+11. Visit the Guinness Storehouse

 Head to the famed Guinness Storehouse in the heart of St. James’s Gate in Dublin City.
 This establishment once served as the fermentation plant of a famous brewery.
 Today, it welcomes over a million people a year to come and explore the history and culture of Guinness and enjoy a complimentary pint.
 If you’re spending at least three days in Dublin, I recommend taking half a day to stop here.